Poppy Brett - Chief Executive

 Tamar Thompson - Development Manager

 A utility cyclist for much of her life, Tamar took up cycle touring after moving to Japan.
 After cycling the length and breadth of the country during her three year stay, she returned to the UK in 2000 fired up with the joys of cycling.
 She joined Life Cycle UK in 2001 to set up our cycle training programme and was a member of the Reference Group that created the new National Standards for cycle training.
-Tamar manages our Bike Back projects in Bristol and Derby.
+Tamar manages our bike recycling project in Bristol.

 Ed Norton - Development Manager

 Ed grew up in Yorkshire, before moving to Bristol to attend University and develop a taste for cider.
 After graduating, he pursued an unrewarding spell in financial services before deciding to find a job worth doing.
-A keen cyclist ever since buying his first mountain bike aged 15, he first got involved with Life Cycle UK as a volunteer.
-Ed joined the staff as fundraiser in 2011 and is now Development Manager.
+A keen cyclist ever since buying his first mountain bike aged 15, Ed first got involved with Life Cycle UK as a volunteer before joining the staff in 2011 as Fundraiser.
+After a successful period securing the funding to allow us to grow in uncertain times, he became Development Manager in 2016.

 Jacqui Wilcox - Training Manager